aamasri/growl-js/README.md

 <br>
 Invoking the growl() function will dynamically load these dependencies at run-time (if these scripts don't already exist on the page) and they'll be added to the global window object.
 <br>
-If your page does already use jQuery or animejs, growl will use them.
+If your page already uses jQuery or animejs, growl will use them instead.

 <br><br>